SIonut0122/eCommerceJager/README.md

 #### I built this personal project because i wanted to create an ecommerce website and integrate the three.js library.
 This website is meant to behave like a real ecommerce.

-# The user can:
+#### The user can:
     - view products info
     - navigate to the shop page
-   - add products to the cart
+	- add products to cart
 	- select quantity
     - store products to localStorage
     - view cart and remove existing products
 	- checkout & finish the order

 ## Description
 	 The user can add a product with the selected quantity from the shop page into the cart.The products are stored inside the localStorage until those are removed manually.